Rosemary Garlic Smashed Potatoes

 Smashed Potatoes Recipe Video

-Ingredients to make the recipe
+Ingredients to make the garlic smashed potatoes

 • Olive oil: You don’t need lots of oil to get these potatoes nice and crispy.
-I like to use olive oil, but canola, vegetable or avocado oil will all work well.
+I like to use olive oil, but canola, vegetable, or avocado oil will all work well.

 • Garlic: Use fresh garlic rather than pre cut for the best flavor.
 Make sure to mince finely or press so they get evenly distributed.